-- Disconnect the power from the computer by unplugging the power cord from the computer. - 3.
-Disconnect all external devices from the computer - 4.
-(Select products only) If the computer is on a stand, remove the computer from the stand. - ▲ CAUTION: Beware of sharp edges inside the chassis. - NOTE: During disassembly, label each cable as you remove it, and note its position and routing.
+- 2. Disconnect the power from the computer by unplugging the power cord from the computer. - 3.
+Disconnect all external devices from the computer. - ▲ CAUTION: Beware of sharp edges inside the chassis. - NOTE: During disassembly, label each cable as you remove it, and note its position and routing.
 Keep all screws with the removed components.